-Note: This document is intended to provide a best-practice model for suitable regulatory pathways for different types of personalized medical devices, and is intended to assist with harmonizing the regulation of personalized medical devices across international jurisdictions.
+Note: This document is intended to provide a best-practice model for suitable regulatory pathways for different types of medical devices and is primarily intended to assist with harmonizing the regulation of PMDs across international jurisdictions.

 Individual jurisdictions may have particular requirements in place, which pre-date this guidance or that are more specific than this guidance, for some or all of the device categories represented.